If your test sample could not be read or you got a void result, it's not possible to say if you had coronavirus (COVID-19) when the test was done.

 - you're in quarantine because you've recently travelled to England from abroad – find out more about how to quarantine when you arrive in England on GOV.UK

-Anyone you live with should also self-isolate if you had the test because you have symptoms, or someone you live with has symptoms or tested positive.
+If you had the test because you have symptoms, anyone you live with may also need to self-isolate.

 If you had the test because you're going into hospital, you may not need another test.
 Contact the hospital to find out what to do.